open/close all folders

 - Hoist by His Own Petard: Their high power and Splash Damage can be turned back on an opponent through the use of melee units, thereby ensuring their units will take just as much damage as yours, if not more.
 In the sequel, the campaign allows an upgrade that makes the shells more guided in order to steer them away from allied units.

-- Irony: "I got no patience for sittin' around!" *switches to Siege Mode where he does exactly that*
+- Irony: "Got no patience for sittin' around!" *switches to Siege Mode where he does exactly that*

-- Large Ham: Arguably the hammiest in the game.
+- Large Ham: One of the hammiest in the game.

 - No Indoor Voice: The Siege Tank driver tries his darndest to make sure he's heard over the engine roar.

 - Overshadowed by Awesome: The Siege Tank is a perfectly serviceable anti-armor assault unit in Tank Mode, but it's their Siege Mode that makes them so effective and beloved.
 Acknowledged in Heart of the Swarm, where Siege Mode does not have to be researched beforehand.

 - Pimped-Out Car: According to lore, an early operator of the Crucio Siege Tank series (The one in Starcraft II) managed to install a surround-sound system to his tank.
 Then Reality Ensues hits hard and the operator does not listen to the "fall back" order and gets surrounded by enemy forces.